 In addition to housing thousands of aquatic species from all corners of Northern California in its beautiful state-of-the-art displays, Aquarium of the Bay also works with local citizens to teach them about ocean issues, empowering them to become a part of the solution by taking concrete steps to reduce their carbon footprint or participate in conservation efforts.

-This world-class Aquarium contains over 750,000 gallons of saltwater that 24,000 animals from 200+ species call home.
+This world-class aquarium contains over 750,000 gallons of saltwater that 24,000 animals from 200+ species call home.
 It’s also the only Smithsonian-affiliated aquarium in all of California.
 So when you visit the Aquarium of the Bay, you’re getting an educational and immersive experience that can’t be found anywhere else on the West Coast.

-California Academy of Sciences
+27. California Academy of Sciences

-Designed by world-renowned architect Renzo Piano, the California Academy of Sciences is a model of sustainability, with features such as solar panel power, glass structures to maximize natural light output and green insulation.
+Designed by world-renowned architect Renzo Piano, the California Academy of Sciences is a model of sustainability, with features such as solar panel power, glass structures to maximize natural light output, and green insulation.
 Plus, the living roof is a stunning six acres of hills and native plants, providing a natural habitat for local wildlife.

 See Related: NorCal vs SoCal: What’s the Difference?

 28. Yerba Buena Gardens

 Address: 750 Howard St, San Francisco, CA 94103